SU-CS308-22FA/Team42-frontend/README.md

 Open the working directory.  <br />
 Install dependencies with "npm install" command. <br />
 Open http://localhost:3000/ in browser. <br />

+### 2.2 How to report a bug <a name="reportbug"/>
+If you notice any bugs in the app please let us know via sending e mail. <br />
+Emails: giriskeneren@sabanciuniv.edu  <br />

+### 2.3 Known bugs <a name="knownbug"/>

+There is visual bug when user try to create team. <br />
+While deleting a team with multiple members some of the users' statuses dont update. <br />

 # 3. Developer Documentation <a name="devdoc"/>